NetworkCameron/inventory-tracker/README.md

 # IT Inventory Tracker

 A desktop application for tracking and managing IT devices in an organization.
 Built with Python and Tkinter, this app supports role-based user access, device history logging, and exportable records.
+This is just for fun and learning, had help with ChatGPT to fix bugs.

 ## 🔧 Features